hashicorp/terraform-provider-azurerm/website/docs/r/spring_cloud_app.html.markdown

 * `id` - The ID of the Spring Cloud Application.

-* `identity` - An `identity` block as defined below, which contains the Managed Service Identity information for this Spring Cloud Application.

 ---

-A `identity` block exports the following:
+An `identity` block exports the following:

 * `principal_id` - The Principal ID for the Service Principal associated with the Managed Service Identity of this Spring Cloud Application.